Welcome to Sweeney Mae’s World!

 What is Sweeney Mae’s Story???

 Sweeney Mae grew up in the Philippines.
 Her first experience as a leader was in her kindergarten years when her teacher put her in charge as a cheerleader for a community parade.
-Sweeney Mae attended St. Scholastica’s Academy, an all girls, private, Catholic school and in her childhood and young adolescent years, she discovered that she has always been business minded.
-Although her parents were thousands of miles away (in the states), Sweeney Mae managed to be on the honor roll, raised her younger sister and manage the monthly allowance that her parents provided to take care of the house employees, bills, tuition and other necessities.
+Sweeney Mae attended St. Scholastica’s Academy, an all-girls, private, Catholic school and in her childhood and young adolescent years, she discovered that she has always been business-minded.
+Although her parents were thousands of miles away (in the states), Sweeney Mae managed to be on the honor roll, raised her younger sister and manage the monthly allowance that her parents provided to take care of the house employees, bills, tuition, and other necessities.
 When she was just 14, her mother taught her how to use a ledger to account for debits and credits – amazing!

 At 17, Sweeney Mae’s parents finally completed the petition process.
 Sweeney Mae and her younger sibling Nichole migrated to Seattle, WA.
 Sweeney Mae was, at first, upset that Foster High School decided to hold her back for two years regardless of her school credits and good grades.
 The reason was that she was only 17 and she was not ready for college.

 In the Philippines, there weren’t 7th and 8th grade.
 After 6th grade, kids went straight to high school but the American school system was different and although Sweeney Mae was upset at first, she didn’t regret it.
 As always, she did her best and swept the “Student of the Month” awards in all of the classes she was in.
-She directed the school gala, was a part of the Year Book staff, was in the top percentile of the WASL test results, her artwork were always exhibited, was the Dance Squad captain, Prom Queen and the list goes on.
+She directed the school gala, was a part of the Year Book staff, was in the top percentile of the WASL test results, her artwork was always exhibited, was the Dance Squad captain, Prom Queen, and the list goes on.